bastienmichaux/learn/learn.md

 ## Guidelines

-- be conscious of:
+Be conscious of:
 - your learning habits (to change/improve them)
 - your state of mind (to manage your emotions)
 - your work environment
 - your time management habits
 - your wins and losses

 ## Helpers & obstacles